The Mobile Journalism Awards honor the best mobile journalism reporting each year.

 (And there are gear prizes for winners being provided by top manufacturers)

 The competition recognizes the best video reporting, documentary film photojournalism and audio reporting being produced with smartphones and small pocket cameras.

 The coalition of partners is building the competition, organizing local screenings and curating the resulting body of work in a way that benefits the next generation of mobile storytellers and educators.

-Judges are nominated by the competition committee which is made up of the directors of these journalism institutions.
+Judges are nominated by the directors of these journalism institutions.